UlkuAydemir/VolvoCarHealthAPi/README.md

 - Architecture & Code Quality

 Add Service Layer
-Introduce a service layer between controllers and repositories to encapsulate business logic and improve maintainability.
+To increase maintainability and encapsulate business logic, add a service layer between controllers and repositories.

 Implement Global Error Handling Middleware
-Centralize exception handling to produce consistent and structured error responses across the API.
+To generate standardized and organized error answers throughout the API, centralize exception handling.

 Extend Domain Model
-Add more vehicle-related data such as tire pressure, fuel levels, or historical logs for better diagnostics and tracking.
+For improved monitoring and diagnostics, include more vehicle-related information like tire pressure, fuel levels, or previous logs.

 - Security

 Implement Authentication & Authorization
-Secure API endpoints using JWT or OAuth to manage user roles and protect sensitive operations.
+Manage user roles and safeguard important processes using secure API endpoints that employ OAuth or JWT.

 - Monitoring & Diagnostics

 Add Logging and Monitoring
-Use logging frameworks like Serilog, and integrate with monitoring platforms (e.g., Application Insights, ELK stack) to track application health and usage.
+To monitor the health and usage of your applications, use logging frameworks like Serilog and combine them with monitoring systems like Application Insights and ELK stack.

 - Usability

 Support for Pagination and Filtering
-Enhance API endpoints that return collections by adding pagination, filtering, and sorting options.
+Add pagination, filtering, and sorting options to API calls that return collections to improve them.

 Background Jobs for Maintenance Alerts
-Schedule periodic jobs (using Hangfire, Quartz.NET, etc.) to notify users when vehicle maintenance is due.
+Set up recurring jobs to alert users when auto maintenance is necessary (using Hangfire, Quartz.NET, etc.).

 - DevOps

 Containerization and CI/CD Pipeline
-Improve deployment automation using Docker (already in place) and set up CI/CD pipelines (e.g., GitHub Actions, Azure DevOps) for streamlined delivery.
+For faster delivery, set up CI/CD pipelines (such as GitHub Actions and Azure DevOps) and enhance deployment automation with Docker (which is already in place).